-A description of the aspects of the LCAP that were influenced by specific stakeholder input.
+A description of the aspects of the LCAP that were influenced by specific input from educational partners.

-The aspects of the LCAP that were influenced by specific stakeholder input were ELL supports, our intervention program, as well as ensuring we were responding to the concerns of parents regarding student health and state mandates.
+The aspects of the LCAP that were influenced by specific stakeholder input were ELL supports, our intervention program, as well as ensuring we were responding to concerns parents and students may have.